-Week 2 & Week 3 - Take Action: Test a Hypothesis Actions Submission Form due at the end of Week 2 & Week 3: http://goo.gl/forms/zPIRDPb1Ex
+Weeks 2 & 3 - Take Action

+Actions Submission Form: http://goo.gl/forms/zPIRDPb1Ex

 During Weeks 2 and 3, use your baseline data to come up with a hypothesis.
-Propose a strategy or strategies you think will reduce the number of whole uneaten and unopened items per student lunch.
+Propose strategies you think will reduce the number of whole uneaten and unopened items per student lunch.
 Then, take action during Weeks 2 and 3.
 You will test your hypothesis by collecting data again in Week 4.
 You can use this opportunity to apply science concepts with your students, such as conducting an experiment and how to write and test hypotheses.